BirdsEyeAI/BirdsEyeAI/README.md

 <h1> 👋 Hi!
 Welcome to my project repo! </h1>

 <h2> Background </h2>
 I’m Jose, a Seattle-based Software Engineer and Data Scientist specializing in Natural Language Processing using Python.
-I've built this repo to showcase some of my AI work, with the goal of creating innovative ways to optimize document workflows using LLMs.
+I've built this repo to showcase some of my AI work, with the goal of creating innovative tools that optimize document workflows using LLMs.

 <h2>:muscle: Skills & Specializations: </h2>
 -Python